 - Bake in a preheated 180C/350F oven for about 10 to 15 minutes until cooked through and golden brown.
 Once out of oven, brush some melted butter on top.

-- Stir together the ingredients for the glaze and drizzle on top of the ring.
+- Whisk together the icing sugar, cream, vanilla and salt and drizzle on top of the ring.
 Serve warm.